 In terms of how the brain works and how its functions affect musicianship, there are strong arguments to support the postponement of reading notation until after some fluency has been developed.
 It is now common knowledge and generally accepted, although recently the simplicity of this division has been contested, that two hemispheres of the human brain have different roles.
 Generally speaking, the left side of the brain controls the right-hand side of the body and vice versa.
 The left is principally engaged in analytical functions and governs speech, mathematical calculation, storing of factual data, and logical processes.
 It is objective in nature i.e. it deals with facts and data rather than feelings or intuition.
 The skills associated with the left side of the brain are dominant in our society hence the preponderance of right-handed individuals.

-The right hemisphere processes aspects of feeling, metaphor, shape orientation and spatial awareness; those aspects of cognition which are referred to as affective in nature.
+The right hemisphere processes aspects of feeling, metaphor, shape orientation and spatial awareness; those aspects of cognition that are referred to as affective in nature.
 These include those associated with the practice or appreciation of the arts; in the case of musical study, the elements which go to make up ‘musicality’ i.e. sensitivity to pitch, timbre, harmony, shape and proportion are the province of the right brain hemisphere.

 With this in mind, whilst acknowledging the longer-term value of teaching musical literacy, George Odam[i] sees a more far-reaching danger in over-reliance on notation in the early stages;